We take great measures to keep our global marketplace safe, and we’re committed to doing our best to prevent or address suspicious activity.

 Email Scams and Malicious Links

 Pay close attention to email and messages, especially if you don’t know the sender.
 Check the details below.

-- Never respond to emails asking you to reply with your personal information.
-If the sender requests your contact or financial information, date of birth, social security number, or other tax ID, STOP and ask yourself:
+Never respond to an email requesting your personal information.
+If the sender requests your contact information, financial information, Upwork username and password, date of birth, social security number, or other tax ID, STOP and ask yourself: